Honda CR-V Won’t Start? Here’s Why And How To Fix

 How Does A Honda CR-V Start?

 A Honda CR-V’s engine turns on exactly like any other ICE car.
-Understanding how it operates will help you diagnose the root cause.
+Understanding how it functions will help you diagnose the root cause.

 When you turn the key to START, it connects two terminals, closing the ignition switch.
-This activates an electrical system linked to the starter solenoid and motor.
+This activates an electrical system linked to the starter solenoid and apparatus.

 The solenoid is energized by the current.
-The tightly coiled wires form an electromagnet when this happens.
+The closely coiled wires form an electromagnet when this happens.
 The electromagnetic field draws a plunger into position.

 This plunger performs two concurrent functions.
 It causes the pinion gear to jut out and mesh with the engine’s flywheel.
 At the same time, it connects two contactor switches, completing the circuit to the motor.

-As a result, the high-current starter motor torques, spinning the pinion gear and thus cranking the engine.
+As a result, the robust starter motor torques, spinning the pinion gear and thus cranking the engine.

 When the flywheel turns, the pistons travel up and down (reciprocally) in the cylinders.
-This gives the engine the impetus to start operating under its own power.
+This gives the engine the momentum to start operating under its own power.

 What’s Going Wrong When A Honda CR-V Isn’t Starting?